 Whatever your style is, I encourage you to find pieces that you love and feel great in, whether that’s just support you need for your chest, or some pants that really make your ass look amazing!
 It really is a mood boost and helps to motivate me to get moving.
 Other active brands that I love to shop are: Athleta, Fabletics, Alo Yoga, and Outdoor Voices.

 These shakes are perfect to drink post-workout to help your muscles recover!
 I looove my Premier Protein shakes and often use them as meal replacements, but now they’re also great supplements to replenish my body after a ride.
 I personally like all of the flavors (except for the fruit ones… not my fave), but I think the best ones are: Café Latte, Caramel, Cookies & Cream, Peanut Butter, Pumpkin Spice (seasonal), and Winter Mint Chocolate (a new seasonal that tastes like a melted Andes mint!!!).

 The bike itself is super low maintenance, but I can guarantee that you’re gonna get sweaty on your rides (which is what the workouts are designed for!) so routine cleanings will definitely be needed.

-One last thing: there will occasionally be software updates, so be sure to keep an eye out for any messages related to updates!
+One last thing: there will occasionally be software updates, as there always is for technology, so be sure to keep an eye out for any messages related to those!